shrutig27/BuggedCompiler/martin/README.md

 README

-1. Download the tinycc mob if you need.
-Bugged file (libtcc.c) is included here and in tinycc mob
+1. Download the tinycc mob and replace the libtcc.c file with the included libtcc.c file

 2. make compiler with bugged libtcc.c code
 	a. ./configure